ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-20-day20-sp-1pt5-brent-112-kuwait-photonics.md

   - correction
 ---

 The market had its worst day since the war began.
 S&P −1.51% to 6,506, Nasdaq −2.01% to 21,647, Dow −444 to 45,577.
 Russell 2000 fell 2%+ into official correction territory.
 Dow and Nasdaq came within inches of correction thresholds intraday.
 The catalyst: Iraq declared force majeure on all foreign-operated oilfields because it cannot ship crude through Hormuz.
 Iranian drones struck two Kuwait refineries (Mina Al-Ahmadi and Mina Abdullah, combined 730K bpd) during Eid al-Fitr.
 Brent hit $112.19, the highest since the 2022 commodity shock.
 Pentagon officials reportedly made preparations for US ground troops into Iran, which sent the market through the floor.
-And yet, in the middle of this carnage, one sector is on fire — literally lighting up: optical/photonics.
+And yet, in the middle of this carnage, one sector is on fire, literally lighting up: optical/photonics.
 COHR +15.4%, LITE +12%, AAOI surging.
 OFC 2026 in LA is showcasing AI-scale optics breakthroughs.
 Both COHR and LITE join the S&P 500 on March 23.
 NVIDIA's multi-billion-dollar strategic deals with both companies.
 MU +8% from its blowout.
 FDX beat and raised.
 AI infrastructure is immune to the macro, for now.
 This is a market with two realities.
 Choose your side.

 ## Market Snapshot | Thu Close + Friday Pre-Market ~06:45 ET